-5) Quizzes: A quiz can be taken any time during the online week, but it closes on a Tuesday night at 11:59 PM.
+- 5) Quizzes: A quiz can be taken any time during the online week, but it closes on a Wednesday night at 11:59 PM.
 There are 10 quizzes and each is worth 60 points.
-Fifty minutes is allotted to complete a quiz.
+Sixty minutes is allotted to complete a quiz.
 No late quizzes are accepted for any reason.
-In order to submit the quiz on time, it needs to be started at least 50 minutes before the due date/time.
+In order to submit the quiz on time, it needs to be started at least 60 minutes before the due date/time.
 All quizzes must be submitted on time to count for credit.
-Please do not ask for extensions since they will not be granted.
+Please do not ask for extensions since they will not be granted. - 6) Course Evaluation: Your feedback is highly valued.
+During the latter part of the course, you will receive an email from the college (at your college email address) that provides a link to complete the official course evaluation.
+The 'certificate of completion' must be uploaded to the correct assignments page in order to earn credit for your evaluation. - 7) Final Exam: There is a comprehensive final exam that will be available during the end of the course.
+It must be submitted at the very latest by TUESDAY, MARCH 21.
+The final will focus on the textbook chapters and consist of 100 multiple choice questions, cumulatively worth 200 points.